MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Viewing-the-Definition-of-a-Function-or-Object-by-Using-Go-To-Definition.md

  ![Go To Definition from user function in C&#47;AL Editor](media/GoToDef_FromCALEditor_UserFunc_Result.jpg "GoToDef\_FromCALEditor\_UserFunc\_Result")

-###  <a name="BKMK_UserdefinedFunctionFromTheCALEditorForAnObjectVariable"></a> User\-Defined Function from the C/AL Editor for an Object Variable
+###  <a name="BKMK_UserdefinedFunctionFromTheCALEditorForAnObjectVariable"></a> User-Defined Function from the C/AL Editor for an Object Variable
- From the C/AL Editor, right\-click a user\-defined function that is called on an object variable, and then choose **Go To Definition**.
+ From the C/AL Editor, right-click a user-defined function that is called on an object variable, and then choose **Go To Definition**.

  ![Go To Definition from user function in C&#47;AL Editor](media/GotoDef_FromCALEditor_UserFunc_Object.jpg "GotoDef\_FromCALEditor\_UserFunc\_Object")